 It can be visited externally in autonomy.

-Entrance to the archaeological area accompanied by an archaeologist of StudioD (on request and at an additional cost).
+Entrance to the archaeological area accompanied by an archaeologist of StudioD (on request and subject to payment)

 Info and reservations Cell.339 85 55 316 (Cinzia) o 347 99 41 448 (Sabina)firstname.lastname@example.org email@example.com